pavithra7369/asic/README.md

 Application binary interface(ABI)
+ABI (application binary interface), as the name says, is an interface, that helps programs access system hardware and services.
+ABI defines how your code is stored inside the library file, so that any program using your library can locate the desired function and execute it.
+Each register has a specific name called ABI name which access the internal registers of internal registers.

 Labwork
 Write C code in one file and your assembly code in a separate file.
 In the assembly file, we declared assembly functions with appropriate signatures that match the calling conventions of your platform.